OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 $ gradle dependencyCheckAnalyze --info
 ```

 The report will be in `build/reports` unless otherwise configured.
-Use the report in order to analyse the vulnerabilities found.
+Use the report in order to analyze the vulnerabilities found.
 See remediation on what to do given the vulnerabilities found with the libraries.

 Please be advised that the plugin requires to download a vulnerability feed.
 Consult the documentation in case issues arise with the plugin.